maxime-dore/Education-Experience/README.md

  ## Technical requirements.

+ You will find many Python projects in this github repository. <br>

  All the libraries required to execute the notebooks are listed in the `requirements.txt` file.

  Thus, it is recommended to build a new functional environment.
 To do so, execute the following lines: